Inclusivity

-Therapy isn’t neutral.
-Healing doesn’t happen in a vacuum.
-My work is rooted in care that honours difference gender, sexuality, race, neurodivergence, class, and ability.
+Therapy isn't neutral.
+Healing doesn't happen in a vacuum.
+My work is rooted in difference, not just tolerating it but genuinely celebrating it.
+This isn't a box-tick.
+It's a practice, and I review it regularly.

 Therapy is not just about self-acceptance.
 It's about collective liberation.